wulfsberg/angular-material-kickstart/README.md

 Set locale
 ----------
-Full translations using the i18n tools which Angular provides is a little out of scope for this setup, but you may still want to set up the project to ensure that locale-specific pipes (such as date or number format) use the correct format.
+Full translation using the i18n tools which Angular provides is a little out of scope for this setup, but you may still want to set up the project to ensure that locale-specific pipes (such as date or number format) use the correct format.